dsa-org/onboarding/docs/SalesProductManagerOnboarding.md

 ## JIRA

-Email bobby@dsa-labs and CC scott@dsa-labs.com to request access to JIRA and the Kanban Board
+Email scott@dsa-labs.com to request access to JIRA and the Kanban Board

     - Subject: DSA Labs JIRA Access
     - Message: Please invite me to the DSA Labs JIRA Project.